orbs-network/boyarin/README.md

 `--orchestrator-options` allows to override `orchestrator` section of boyar JSON config.
 Takes JSON object as a parameter.

 `--show-configuration` show configuration for evaluation and exit

+`--show-status` print status in json format and exit

+`--show-metrics` print the list of prometheus metrics and exit

 `--max-reload-time-delay` introduces jitter to reloading configuration to make network more stable, only works in daemon mode (duration: 1s, 1m, 1h, etc)